You must obtain a permit before building, grading or placing fill in a floodplain

 - The crawlspace or basement floor elevation of occupied structures within a floodplain must be one foot above the 100 year flood elevation.
 All mechanical, electrical, etc. equipment must also be above this elevation.

-- All flood elevation certificate elevations are subject to verification on a random basis.
+- All flood elevation certificate elevations are subject to verification.

 These requirements are in addition to the requirements listed in the Zoning Resolution of Montgomery County Tennessee, Article IV, Section 17.